najwanaamane/Ethnicity-Recognition-with-Facial-Features/README.md

 The significant difference in AUC between ResNetV2 and the other models emphasizes its strength in this specific application.

-### More accuracy and AUC Differences throughout classes :
+### More performance and AUC Differences throughout classes :

 - **ResNet50**
   ResNet50 is a deep convolutional neural network architecture known for its residual blocks.
 It is widely used in image recognition tasks and has 50 layers.
 The architecture enables training deeper networks, mitigating the vanishing gradient problem.